Wednesday, 11 February 2009

 'PRICKLY HOGLETS'

-Early December when the winter had blown first of its cold breaths into my garden, I was to join Kristy cat on the window, during her every day task of scanning the front garden for some action.
+Early December when the winter had blown first of its cold breaths into my garden, I was to join Kristy cat on the window, during her everyday task of scanning the front garden for some action.
 And there was plenty.
-Little birds everywhere, fighting for pieces of bread crumbs and seeds that had fallen out of the feeder.
+Little birds everywhere, fighting for pieces of bread crumbs and seeds that have fallen out of the feeder.
 And then, a wee, prickly figure staggering about with his very own slice of stale bread.
 It was early afternoon, and the weather was quite chilly, about -5C.

 I was surprised to see a tiny hedgehog out in midday, during such a cold period, when it should have been in a 'deep sleep' mode by then.
-So tiny, it weighed only 250g, while a single hedgehog should weight at least 600g to survive the winter and wake up after hibernating through the cold months.
+So tiny, it weighed only 200g, while a single hedgehog should weigh at least 600g to survive the winter and wake up after hibernating through the cold months.
 In a blink of a moment I decided to overwinter the poor little lad, even though the only experience I have had with hedgies was feeding them cat food and leftovers in the backyard.
 He (I later found out it was a 'he') must have been so starved out he would not let go of his stale bread.
 So I brought him in, and the next mission was to make him a new home.
 I connected two big rectangular PVC boxes with a PVC water pipe (thanks Dad).

 I hardly knew anything about hedgehog care so I was learning along the way and googling up anything and everything on them.
 I named the little fella Billy Bob ( but any similarity with Thornton was accidental ;-).
 He had a severe respiratory inflammation and was so oblong and underweight he hardly resembled a hedgie (you can see how tiny he still was a few weeks after I've brought him in on the above photo).
 Since the vets here will rarely treat hedgies and even if they do, they will just do whatever needed to get rid of the annoying and demanding owner, it was just Google and me.
 Nevertheless, his health improved visibly within weeks, and so did his weight.
 He also had a slight mange infection which was succesfully treated with a mixture of tea tree oil and baby oil.
 And now, 3 months later, he is a chubby pile of prickles that can hardly fit into his tunnel, and has early morning activity moments with Kristy the cat, his personal aerobics trainer, to help him stay fit.

 A month later, during the worst colds of January (-15C), thanks to dogs, we have found another lost cause in the garden, another hoglet, an autumn juvenile just like Billy Bob, that did not accumulate enough fat to hibernate, so he was roaming the frozen backyard looking for some food (or help).
 This lad was in a severe condition: seriously anemic, stuffed with ticks, a bad case of mange and fungal dermatitis and flu.
-His weight was nearly 400g but he was in such a bad condition he wouldn't even curl up in a ball.
+His weight was nearly 350g but he was in such a bad condition he wouldn't even curl up in a ball.
 By now, I have bought another wide rabbit cage, so my hedgie could have more space to roam around in the night.
 It has a built-in hideout as they like to bury into an isolated place, where they can sleep during the day, undisturbed by daily light.
 The new hedgehog, named Marco.Polo, desperately needed some vet help.

 Marco during one of his TeaTree oil antifungal baths